astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 It has consumed our universities, media, and politics.
 This narrative is even being tested by massive corporations.
 The hivemind is shifting towards this narrative of everything and everyone being racist or offensive to the oppressed.
 These ideas have put people into an identitarian gutter that it's impossible to have a conversation.

+Like the old empires, Rome, Greece, Sumer, maybe America's time in the sun is up.
+The beacon of hope of a unified nation that can seemingly perform miracles is slowly erroding.
+The U.S. is in an identity crisis and we need to figure it out and move forward, but we've been cut at the knees.
+Can the U.S. repair herself before it's too late?

 America was founded on principled ideas that came out of the enlightenment.
 The founders had a plan of action and were willing to risk it all when they rebelled against England.
 The ideas espoused by the D.I.E. agenda are designed to be divisive and were never meant as a unifying banner.
 What is the Left's unifying banner?
 Once America is burned to the ground, what's the plan?
 What does the normalization process look like?
 Are we willing to gamble it all on a fuzzy idea of a utopia?

-Like the old empires, Rome, Greece, Sumer, maybe America's time in the sun is up.
-The beacon of hope of a unified nation that can seemingly perform miracles is slowly erroding.
-The U.S. is in an identity crisis and we need to figure it out and move forward, but we've been cut at the knees.
-Can the U.S. repair herself before it's too late?
+Dr. Martin Luther King Jr. expanded upon the ideals of the founders.
+He took this ideas from the founders and showed that America wasn't living up to its own ideals and opened a portal into what a greater America looks like.

+The Left has a point to make, but it is not fully realized.
+All is not right under our house, but we must dust off the old documents of the founders and revitalize them, not destroy them.

 Bezmenov lived to see the fall of the Soviet Union, but not America.
-Hopefully his prophetic vision is never fully realized and America comes out on top stronger than ever.
+Hopefully his prophetic vision is never fully realized and America comes out on top stronger and revitalized.